shadow1Python/c0verup/README.md

 *Currently Alpha is my main focus, and my favorite is probably beta...
 I'll update this part over time while I list some differences below*

-*Alpha is an unc0ver themed website with dark and light mode*
+*Alpha is an unc0ver themed website with dark and light mode with a well fitting logo, mockup, and installation method.*

-*Beta is an odyssey themed website with a better credit layout and installation guide, as well as a stunning top banner and genious description.*
+*Beta is an odyssey themed website with a better credit layout and installation guide, as well as a stunning top banner and genious description.
+With a unique mockup that you must see.*

 *Alpha is the c0verup.dev folder*

 *Beta is the c0verup-odyssey folder*

+*Vote about the releases here: https://linkto.run/p/H70NXRBI*

+*See live results here: https://linkto.run/r/H70NXRBI*